Specter of trade war after US tariffs on EU, Mexico, Canada

 The EU trade commissioner, Cecilia Malmstrom, said the EU "did everything to avoid this outcome."
 Noting her discussions with U.S. officials, she said.
 "I have argued for the EU and the US to engage in a positive trans-Atlantic trade agenda, and for the EU to be fully, permanently and unconditionally exempted from these tariffs."

 Even some Trump allies in Congress said the trade moves were misguided.
 "Tariffs on steel and aluminum imports are a tax hike on Americans and will have damaging consequences for consumers, manufacturers and workers," said Sen. Orrin Hatch, R-Utah.
+The conservative Koch brothers network' also said it opposed the tariffs.

 White House spokesman Raj Shah told Fox News: "The president's actions are about protecting American steel, American aluminum.
 They're critical for national security."